shoaibb/jupyter-singularity/README.md

 ### Running jupyter from the image file:

 You can run jupyter notebook or jupyter lab from the built image.
+First of all, cd to the path where the image file is created (same path as spcified in Step 3 above).
 By default, the image can be used to run jupyter lab using the command:

 `./jupyter.sif`